-I've been a guide on cruise ships exploring the high Arctic region since 2010, exploring the spectacular mountain scenery of Svalbard, enhanced by some of the most impressive geology on the planet.
+I've been a guide on cruise ships exploring the high Arctic region since 2010, on nearly 70 cruises, exploring the spectacular mountain scenery of Svalbard, enhanced by some of the most impressive geology on the planet.
 There are impressive glaciers, icebergs, the largest ice cap in Europe, the longest ice cliff in the northern hemisphere, and, due to the Gulf Stream, the chance to explore the edge of the pack ice within 600nm of the North Pole.
 Huge numbers of birds breed here over the short Arctic summer including wildfowl, shorebirds and vast numbers of seabirds, often in spectacular locations.
 Arctic mammals include the Arctic Fox, reindeer, seals, whales, and two of the iconic Arctic mammals - Walrus and Polar Bears.

 I've also explored the volcanic landscape of Iceland with it's wealth of breeding seabirds, shorebirds, and wildfowl.
 Then there is Greenland and the NW Passage.
 Greenland has to be a region with some of the most stunning landscapes in the World - mountains and the tundra providing a dramatic and colourful backdrop to huge glacial bergs in blue fjords that is unique to Greenland, and there is always the chance of seeing the Muskox.
 And the NW Passage and the Canadian Arctic is iconic in Arctic exploration that is still a challlenging place to explore.